Review #3: Flaming Heart 2015 - Compass Box Whisky Review

 This whisky gets rave reviews.
 As a peaty Islay lover, I expected to love it.
 So when I first tried it, I think I set my expectations too high and was baffled.
 I tried again several times since then, and while it is growing on me, my initial thoughts (captured below) were not favorable.

 Overall: The nose is lovely and misleading - it smells like grilled fruits and dried peaches.
-But the first sip is instantly a pop of peat, cloves, and smoke, with underlying vanilla and fruit notes.
+But the first sip is instantly a pop of peat, cloves, and smoke, with underlying vanilla and lemony-lime notes.
 The end is what I have difficulty with: it fades into a pucker of library books and dry pencil shavings, which then turns the sweetness to taste a bit like peach Splenda.

 It puzzled me at first why I could not bring myself to like this whisky.
 I love Islay and the majority of the 15th anniversary (2015) edition of Flaming Heart is Caol Ila (38.5% 14 year Caol Ila and 27.1% 30 year old Caol Ila, to be exact).
 I suspect it has to do with the new oak that is not my flavor profile of choice, it leaves as lingering dusty heat at the back of my throat.
-Water brought out more nectarine and licorice notes for me.
-I liked it far better with the addition of water.
+Water brought out more nectarine notes for me, and I liked it far better with the addition of water.

 Was in trouble with the Scotch Whisky Association for declaring the exact composition of the whisky blend.
 It is comprised of: 38.5% 14 year old Caol Ila (refill American hogshead), 27.1% 30 year old Caol Ila (refill American hogshead), 24.1% Clynelish (rejuvenated American hogshead, in which the process of rejuvenation involves milling out the inner portion to expose new oak), and 10.3% blend of Clynelish, Teaninch, and Daluaine in “highly active” new French oak.